kunalbandale/Java-Programs/README.md

        If  is even and in the inclusive range of  to , print Not Weird If  is even and in the inclusive range of  to , print Weird If  is even and greater than , print Not Weird
+       - Chef wants to appear in a competitive exam.
+To take the exam, there are following requirements:
+        Minimum age limit is
+        X (i.e. Age should be greater than or equal to X).
+        Age should be strictly less than
+        Y.
+        Chef's current Age is
+        A. Find whether he is currently eligible to take the exam or not.

  ## How to Run the Code